theupdateframework/taps/candidate-snapshot-merkle-tap.md

 metadata that does not significantly impact the security properties of TUF.

-We designed a new approach to snapshot that improves scalability while achieving similar security properties to the existing snapshot metadata
+We designed a new approach to snapshot that improves scalability while achieving similar security properties to the existing snapshot metadata.
+Using this new approach, a repository with 50,000,000 targets metadata files would only require the user to download about 800 bytes of snapshot metadata (https://docs.google.com/spreadsheets/d/18iwWnWvAAZ4In33EWJBgdAWVFE720B_z0eQlB4FpjNc/edit?ts=5ed7d6f4#gid=924553486).

 # Rationale